Internet Archive

+The Internet Archive is an American non-profit library founded in 1996 by Brewster Kahle that runs a digital library website, archive.org.
+It provides free access to collections of digitized media including websites, software applications, music, audiovisual, and print materials.
+The Archive also advocates a free and open Internet.
+Its mission is committing to provide "universal access to all knowledge".

 The Internet Archive allows the public to upload and download digital material to its data cluster, but the bulk of its data is collected automatically by its web crawlers, which work to preserve as much of the public web as possible.
 Its web archive, the Wayback Machine, contains hundreds of billions of web captures.
-The Archive also oversees one of the world's largest book digitization projects.
+The Archive also oversees numerous book digitization projects, collectively one of the world's largest book digitization efforts.

 History

-Brewster Kahle founded the Archive in May 1996 around the same time that he began the for-profit web crawling company Alexa Internet.
-In October of that year, the Internet Archive had begun to archive and preserve the World Wide Web in large amounts, though it saved the earliest known page on May 10, 1996, at 2:42 PM.
-The archived content first became available to the general public in 2001, when it developed the Wayback Machine.
+Brewster Kahle founded the Archive in May 1996, around the same time that he began the for-profit web crawling company Alexa Internet.
+The earliest known archived page on the site, the download page for Internet Explorer, was saved on May 10, 1996, at 14:42 UTC (7:42 am PDT).
+By October of that year, the Internet Archive had begun to archive and preserve the World Wide Web in large amounts.
+The archived content became more easily available to the general public in 2001, through the Wayback Machine.

 In late 1999, the Archive expanded its collections beyond the web archive, beginning with the Prelinger Archives.
 Now, the Internet Archive includes texts, audio, moving images, and software.
 It hosts a number of other projects: the NASA Images Archive, the contract crawling service Archive-It, and the wiki-editable library catalog and book information site Open Library.
 Soon after that, the Archive began working to provide specialized services relating to the information access needs of the print-disabled; publicly accessible books were made available in a protected Digital Accessible Information System (DAISY) format.